What to Wear for Engagement Photos

 Some lipstick helps to accentuate the lips.
 If you’re like me and your lips are close to the same colour as the rest of your face, be sure to wear a coloured lip gloss or lipstick so that your lips actually stand out from your skin, instead of blending right in.
 When in doubt, hire a makeup artist.
 Better yet, you can schedule your trial wedding makeup appointment on the same day that you’re having your engagement photo session.

 Your hands will be showing in your engagement shoot to show the engagement ring, so make sure you get a manicure–even if you get a friend to do it.
 You want your fingers to look awesome for the ring shots.

 Book your Engagement Photo Session!

 I would love to photograph your wedding and engagement photos as I LOVE shooting portraits of couples in love.
-Please note that I include complimentary engagement photo shoots in all of my wedding photography packages.
+Please note that I include complimentary engagement photo shoots in all of my wedding photo packages.
 Contact me today to book your wedding date and engagement photos.

 Here’s some other engagement related articles:

-I would love for you to follow me.
+I’d love for you to follow me.
 Check out my wedding photography social media links: